aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 ### Cypress Configuration

-In order for end to end tests to run Cypress needs environment variables such as website URL or user and password to login.
+In order for end to end tests to run, Cypress needs environment variables such as website URL or user and password to login.
 All environment variables for end to end testing are retrieved from `swb-reference/end-to-end-tests/config/<STAGE>.yaml` and `swb-reference/src/config/<STAGE>.json`(generated after deploying API) files and set inside `swb-reference/cypress.config.ts`.